AndreiMitriakov/graph-based-path-finding/README.md

-# Navigation algorithms
+# D* Lite
-This repo consists of D* Lite implementation.
+D* Lite implementation which works with ROS and RViz